ezralazuardy/soccerleague/README.md

 ## SoccerLeague

 A soccer league Android app using SportMonks API.
 Built with MVVM architecture pattern, and Repository + Singleton design pattern.
+Using Anko Layout for designing view, with no layout xml at all.
 Written in Kotlin.

 ### Library used:
   - [**Anko Commons**](https://github.com/Kotlin/anko) (layout, intent, dialog, and snackbar DSL)